How to Update Your 1990s-era Kitchen

 BEFORE

 Over the years, the previous owners of this home tried to update their kitchen.
-But unfortunately, the room was covered in 1990s style and outdated earth tones.
+But unfortunately, the room was covered in 1990s style, outdated appliances and unappealing earth tones.
 Paint and hardware could only go so far.
 Oak cabinets, rusty red walls, and brown granite took center stage.
 The finishes were all mix & match styles and metals that appeared disconnected and unfinished.

 Oak cabinets and brown granite kept this kitchen stuck in the 1990s.